 - the legal use of veterinary medicines, policies, and One Health aspects of antibiotic prescribing and stewardship.

-Users can access the platform and choose which modules are relevant to their area of work.
-A total of 20 hours of free on-demand CPD will be invaluable to those farm-associated veterinary professionals who sign up for the programme.
+You can access the platform and choose which modules are relevant to your area of work.
+With over 20 hours of free on-demand CPD, these materials will be invaluable to all farm-associated veterinary professionals as well as their wider practice teams.

 What is a Farm Vet Champion?